Juliette Caton – Director of SOTA

-Following her professional performance career spanning twenty years, Juliette trained for several years in Educational Kinesiology and as a Voice Coach, qualified in 2007 as an Estill Master Trainer in the Estill Voice Training System and has coached performing artists in all areas of the industry for over 25 years.
+Following her professional performing career spanning twenty years, Juliette trained for several years in Educational Kinesiology and as a Voice Coach, qualifying in 2007 as an Estill Master Trainer in the Estill Voice Training System.

-Juliette has also undergone training in the Accent Method, in Laryngeal Manipulation with Jacob Leibermann, in Vocal Rehabilitation with Dane Chalfin and in applying Voice Science to Pedagogy with Voice Scientist and Researcher Kerrie Orbert, Vocal Acoustics with Kenneth Bozeman, Advanced Vocal Anatomy with Dr Jenevora Williams & most recently received training in the evidence based Acceptance and Commitment Training (ACT) to treat Music Performance Anxiety (MPA).
+Juliette has also taken training in the Accent Method, Overtone Singing with Michael Ormiston, Laryngeal Manipulation with Jacob Leibermann, Vocal Rehabilitation with Dane Chalfin, The Application of Voice Science to Pedagogy with Voice Scientist and Researcher Kerrie Orbert, Vocal Acoustics with Kenneth Bozeman, Advanced Vocal Anatomy with Dr Jenevora Williams & most recently received training in the evidence based Acceptance and Commitment Training (ACT) to treat Music Performance Anxiety (MPA).

 In her private studio in Berkshire, Juliette works with singers and actors in all genre’s from rockers to screamers, belters to pop artists training students who have gone on to train as Soprano’s at Conservatories, Actors at Drama School and Musical Theatre professionals with a returning clientele working in those various industries.